 A type of pre-paid interest normally paid at closing and generally calculated to be equivalent to 1% of the total loan amount.
 The borrower pays them to reduce the interest rate on a loan.
-You can purchase a lender-determined number of discount points to give you a lower rate and lower monthly mortgage payment.
+Borrowers can purchase a lender-determined number of discount points to lower the rate and lower monthly mortgage payment.